-The program of study benefits from external expertise.
-It is designed so that it enables smooth student progression.
 In summary, the strengths of the program are as follows:

-- 1. The offering of both morning and afternoon classes.
-These could accommodate students with full time jobs or/and those with inflexible schedules. - 2.
-Global College has a long experience in delivering educational programs in business administration.
+- Ctl Eurocollege has a long experience in delivering educational programs in business administration.
 As well, it runs a number of relevant programs already and this generates spillovers that can assist both students and faculty.
-For instance, faculty can exploit their teaching expertise across programs while students get the chance to be taught by experts who have extended teaching experience on the focal subject. - 3.
-Most faculty are PhD holders.
-This ensures high academic standards which coupled with the ties the College has with the business world (i.e. guest lectures) offer the students both practical and theoretical insights. - 4.
-The information related to the program of study is publicly available.
+For instance, faculty can exploit their teaching expertise across programs while students get the chance to be taught by experts who have extended teaching experience on the focal subject. - 2.
+The College supports and runs an extensive research program the last 3-4 years.
+Most faculty are PhD holders or candidates.
+This ensures high academic standards which coupled with the ties the

+College has with the business world.
+The aforenoted offer the students both practical and theoretical insights.

+- 3. The information related to the program of study is publicly available.
 The assessment system and criteria regarding student course performance are clear, adequate and well-communicated to the students.
-The course syllabuses and course outlines clearly define the expected learning outcomes, the content, the teaching and learning approaches and the method of assessing student performance.

-- 5. The programme is clearly designed with an industry focus and an intention to integrate theory and practice. - 6.
-Collaboration and strong ties to the University of Roehampton, UK, provides opportunities for professional development and teaching innovations.
+The course syllabuses and course outlines clearly define the expected learning outcomes, the content, the teaching and learning approaches and the method of assessing student performance. - 4.
+The programme is clearly designed with an industry focus and an intention to integrate theory and practice.